mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 tab -> switch between the two file explorer windows
 ```

-# For those with problems with alsa audio (it defaults to hdmi):
+# For those with problems with alsa audio (it defaults to hdmi/ media keys don't work on keyboards that have them):
+Best course of action is to disable the hdmi profile (set it to off) in PulseAudio Volume Control, but you can also try:

 1 - run
 ```
 cat /proc/asound/cards